• Skip to primary navigation

 • Start by steaming the frozen cauliflower in the microwave according to the package directions.
 Allow to cool slightly then carefully use paper towels to pat the cauliflower to release as much moisture as you can.
 Discard the paper towels and add the cauliflower to the bowl of a food processor or high speed blender.

-• Add the cassava flour and blend on medium speed until it’s combined and the dough starts to pull away from the sides of the food processor.
+• Add the cassava flour and salt and blend on medium speed until it’s combined and the dough starts to pull away from the sides of the food processor.
 It should form a ball but it’s ok if it’s slightly sticky to the touch.
 Add more flour a few tablespoons at a time if needed, being careful not to add too much.

 cauliflower and cassava flour in the bowl of a food processor